Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 \subsection{Organization of the paper}

 In Section \ref{pre}, we review the Plancherel and Littlewood--Paley theory for $\R\times\bS^3$, and collect some basic estimates such as the Bernstein and Sobolev inequalities.
-In Section \ref{3}, we review the representation theory of $\mathrm{SU}(2)$ that is essential for our analysis, especially the properties of Clebsch--Gordan coefficients, for which we provide a detailed derivation in the Appendix.
-In Section \ref{sec: bilinear}, we prove the sharp bilinear eigenfunction estimate on $\mathbb{S}^3$ (Theorem \ref{mainthm: 1}) and then the sharp multilinear eigenfunction estimates.
-In Section \ref{sec: Strichartz}, we prove a refined $L^\infty_{x_2}L^4_{t,x_1}$-type Strichartz estimate on $\mathbb{R}_{x_1} \times \mathbb{T}_{x_2}$ (Theorem \ref{mainthm: 2}), which relies on various measure estimates on $\R\times\Z$ and $\R\times\Z^2$, together with a delicate kernel decomposition method.
+In Section \ref{3}, we review the representation theory of $\mathrm{SU}(2)$ that is essential for our analysis, especially the framework of Clebsch--Gordan coefficients.
+In Section \ref{sec: bilinear}, we prove the sharp bilinear eigenfunction estimate on $\mathbb{S}^3$ (Theorem \ref{mainthm: 1}).
+In Section \ref{sec: Strichartz}, we prove the refined anisotropic Strichartz estimate on $\mathbb{R} \times \mathbb{T}$ (Theorem \ref{mainthm: 2}).
 In Section \ref{bilinear and WP}, we combine the previous results to establish the refined bilinear Strichartz estimate on $\mathbb{R} \times \mathbb{S}^3$ (Theorem \ref{mainthm: 3}) and prove well-posedness for the energy-critical NLS (Theorem \ref{mainthm: 4}).
 Finally, in Section \ref{7}, we discuss related open problems such as the optimal $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate on $\mathbb{R}_{x_1} \times \mathbb{T}_{x_2}$ and the Strichartz estimate on $\R\times\bS^3$.